 Breakfast by the river each morning was also a highlight of our stay.
 It’s such a change from what we all do everyday, and that in itself is refreshing.
 And the food was YUM too. 🙂

 Speaking of highlights, La Provence has the cutest spa, built on a wooden deck, and the therapists, Gloria and Sina may just have magic in their hands.
 There are two treatment rooms in the Zen Forest Spa, and they offer a full body massage, back, neck, and shoulder massage, Indian head massage, and foot massage.
 Husband and I chose the hot stone full body massages, and I’m pretty certain I’ve never had a better massage – like, I’d take a drive there for the day, just for that massage!
 And, as I posted on Instagram, Sina even gave Zee her first not-too-hot stone full body massage – so cute!

 La Provence D’Afrique was the perfect place for the restful break we needed.
 It’s so close to Joburg, you could even drive through on a Saturday for a picnic by the river – they arrange a cheese and wine picnic basket for you.

 If we do return for a stay, I’d love to book La Petit – this is the first room when you enter La Provence.
-It has so much light, and is very spacious, and all three of us loved the look of it.
-It’s just a pity that others had already booked it and were arriving the morning after we got there.
+It was, unfortunately for us, already booked when we got there.
+It has so much light, and is very spacious, and we loved the look of it.

 Our two new friends, Sahara and Sasha, either walked us to breakfast each morning, or met us there.
 They’re such gorgeous doggies, and Zee couldn’t get enough of them.